Fast reliable pricing and calibration of the rough Heston model: Conclusion

 The fast reliable SINH-CB method (sinh-acceleration - conformal bootstrap) constructed in the paper is significantly faster than other methods and satisfies all the requirements above whereas popular methods are either too slow or inaccurate or unreliable.
 In our numerical experiments, the SINH-CB method demonstrated a sufficiently good accuracy for calibration purposes if the OTM option prices larger than $E-07$ of the spot price $S_0$ were used.
 Some of the popular methods work fairly well in a narrower region of the strike-maturity $(K,T)$ - plane \emph{ provided the parameters of the scheme are chosen correctly} but are slower and not so reliable; other methods are rather inaccurate in wide regions in the $(K,T)$ plane, which leads to very inaccurate prices and implied volatility curves.
-Following Leo Tolstoy (``All happy families are alike; each unhappy family is unhappy in its own way"), we can formulate the \emph{Anna Karenina principle for option pricing}: in a good region of $(K,T)$-space, all reasonable models and pricing methods are alike; close/far from maturity and far in the tails, models and pricing methods perform differently\footnote{Disclaimer: we are not the first to formulate the principle.
-J. Diamond \cite{Diamond1994} formulated the principle in applications to biology: ``A deficiency in any one of a great number of factors can render a species undomesticable.
-Therefore, all successfully domesticated species are not so because of a particular positive trait, but because of a lack of any number of possible negative traits." }.
-Our numerical experiments demonstrate that SINH-CB method satisfies all the requirements better than other methods, followed by a simple modification of the standard Fourier inversion method (Flat iFT with the BM correction); the Gauss-Laguerre method requires 2-5 times more terms than SINH-CB to achieve the accuracy sufficient for applications.
-If the number of nodes needs to be increased, then all values of the integrand needs to be recalculated whereas in the case SINH-CB, only a small number of additional terms need to be calculated.
-In the case of the rough Heston model, the evaluation of the integrand at chosen nodes is very time consuming, hence, SINH-BC has an additional advantage.
-We explained the sources of instability of the Gauss-Laguerre quadrature and COS and SINC method.
-The Gauss-Laguerre quadrature is potentially unstable (and not mathematically justified) if the rate of decay of the integrand is small, which may happen for short maturity options in the Heston model (presumably, in the rough Heston model as well), and COS and SINC method use unreliable recommendations for the choice of the truncation parameter.
+Following Leo Tolstoy (``All happy families are alike; each unhappy family is unhappy in its own way"), we can formulate the \emph{Anna Karenina principle for option pricing}: in a good region of $(K,T)$-space, all reasonable models and pricing methods are alike; close/far from maturity and far in the tails, models and pricing methods perform differently